 Everything is connected, through the cloud all machine-generated data are collected and widely shared over the Internet.
 That’s how we imagine IoT – the Internet of Things.

 Correction: That’s how THEY imagine IoT.
-What WE envision here is not just about the…Continue
+What WE envision here is not just about the Internet of Things but also the Intelligence of Things.
+The idea is:…Continue

 In-memory database technology is fashionable in recent years as the price of RAM drops substantially and gigabyte chips become affordable.
 By taking advantage of the cost-performance value of RAM, leading edge database developers are boosting the performance of next-generation databases with in-memory technology.
 However, many developers who intend to adopt in-memory technology only think of speed in terms of RAM, and do not exploit the true power of in-memory technology.